Finally, I the System Message I wanted to see.

 [Thread Color Customization] has been unlocked for the skill [Spider Thread LV.8]

 Heh, the thread skill is called [Spider Thread].
 It's obvious from the name, but it's a limited-to-spider type skill.
 Guess I'm lucky to have it, maybe?

 I got to know that the SM's pop up when new abilities get added to the skills as well as when you gain bonus skill points. yeah?

 The skill increased when I had to fix up my home after a new frog got webbed again.
 What is it with these frogs?
 It's supposed to be flys that gets captured by spider webs, not their predators.

 I managed to appraise the frog this time and learned it was called a [Pond Jumper].
 These guys are weaker than the Greycave Rat but are still able to beat ten of me in a fair fight.
 I'm not gonna be depressed at this point, but it's still frustrating!
 Stat-wise, the frog was somewhat of an all-rounder, but its VIT was the highest one.

 OK, enough frog-facts.
 It's time to make a camouflage cloak.

-This may not be exactly the same as the old Egyptians did it, but I've got a thread skill to work with, and I'll use it!
-Not that I could do it any other ways.
+This may not be the same as the old Egyptians did it, but I've got a thread skill to work with, and I'll use it!
+Not that I could do it any other way.
 I gained even more proficiency by doing it this way, so it's a win-win situation.
 I could just buy a weaving skill from the skill shop, but this way is simpler and cheaper.

 I managed to create several sheets and cloaks with this method, including a comforter and a futon.
-You know, those Japanese mattresses that lies directly on the floor.
+You know, those Japanese mattresses that lie directly on the floor.
 Now I've got some real bedding!
 Not that I can sleep, but even so!
 No one said I couldn't live a dungeon life cozy, am I right?

 Enough with the flashbacks.
 Let's test out this new thread function.